(TRANSPORT) FLIGHT RAAF OF 300 WING

 IN AUSTRALIA DURING WWII

-1315 Flight RAF of 300 Wing RAF operated Dakota IVs at Camden in New South Wales during WWII.
-1315 Flight was a Communications Flight.
+1315 (T) Flight RAF of 300 Wing RAF operated Dakota IVs at Camden in New South Wales during WWII.
+They arrived there from RAF Station Merryfield, Somerset in England on 17 April 1945.
+1315 (T) Flight was a communications type flight.

 "Under the Southern Cross: The B-24 Liberator in the South Pacific" by Bob Livingstone